 A buyer persona is a fictional representation of your brand’s ideal customer.
-When you’re creating this for your brand, consider their age, Internet behaviours, job, pain points, motivations.
+So when you’re creating personas for your brand, consider their age, Internet behaviours, job, pain points, motivations.
 The more detailed you get, the more you’re able to put yourself in their shoes and get better at marketing to them.

 Below is an example of a buyer persona using Hubspot’s free template.
 Here, we’ve outlined everything from Sally’s highest level of education, to her preferred method of communication, to the biggest challenges she faces at work, to the tools she uses on a daily basis.
-Looking at this, we now know that what she needs to achieve, and what’s preventing her from doing so, and accordingly, we can build a strategy to address her specific needs.
+Looking at the example below, we now know that what she needs to achieve and what’s preventing her from doing so.
+Based on this, we can build a strategy to address her specific needs.

 How to Select Your Social Media Platform

 First things first, you’ll want to understand which platforms to add to your strategy.
-Start by asking yourself these simple questions when narrowing down your list of platforms:
+You can start by asking yourself these simple questions when narrowing down your list of platforms: